 highlighter: milk makeup cream highlighter stick in "turnt". a nice subtle champagne-toned glitter. i spread it with my fingers and rub the extra on my forearms for some bonus sparkle. i also like milk's holographic stick highlighter, but it smudges much more easily, so i only use it ocasionally.

-remover: farmacy clearly clean. because my makeup is so minimal, i usually just remove it with cleanser when i wash my face before bed. but on days when i get home late and i'm too tired to do my full skincare routine, this is what i use.
+remover: farmacy green clean. because my makeup is so minimal, i usually just remove it with cleanser when i wash my face before bed. but on days when i get home late and i'm too tired to do my full skincare routine, this is what i use. but i get so confused because they have two types and one is scented, and it's never the one i think it is. i don't need fragrance in my makeup remover!!